Skip to content

 disable users changing their passwords

-Type the command below depending on what you want, and press Enter:
+Type the command below depending on your desired outcome, and press Enter:

 To allow the user to change their password (default):